ntillier/EasyDocs/README.md

 **EasyDocs** is a *lightweight* & *easy-to-use* documentation website generator.
 Whether you're a developer, a content creator, or a business owner, EasyDocs empowers you to effortlessly craft well-organized and visually appealing documentation using the power of Markdown.

+> [!NOTE]
+> I am redoing EasyDocs from scratch with lots of new features.
+I have many important tasks to finish, but I hope it will be done in around 3-4 months.

 [Demo](https://easydocs.onrender.com/) - [Website](https://easydocs.onrender.com/)

 ## Install